-- Limited ability to delay (or bring forward) planned and major repairs expenditure. - Rent rises of CPI plus 1% for five years from 2020 will help to mitigate rising expenditure.
-However, the rent rise for 2023 has been capped at 7%, while CPI was at 10.5% in December 2022. - Rent rise for 2023/24 has been capped at 7%, which means a shortfall of £93k over the expected rise of CPI plus 1%. - The UK has now left the EU and some disruption is being experienced in the supply chain, particularly with repairs and maintenance supplies, which is driving up repairs and maintenance expenditure.
-The combined impact of more complicated import rules and fluctuations in the value of Sterling could be significant. - Energy costs have risen considerably in 2021/22 and 2022/23 and look to be going even higher.
-While Sandbourne's direct energy usage is fairly low, there is a lag between the energy provided to tenants and the recovery of that expenditure through service charges.
-This lag has to covered by Sandbourne at least in the short term.
-Electricity prices have been fixed until July 2024.
-Gas prices have been fixed until April 2025.
-They have both risen significantly from 2022 levels but there is now some certainty of expenditure for two years. - No further development planned at present.
+- The rate of inflation has fallen from a high of 11% and was down to 2.8% in May 2024, which is moving closer to the government target of 2%. - No contractual obligations to offer salary rises or performance related pay, only to review salaries on an annual basis.
+Salaries were increased by 6.7% in 2023, which matched the September 2023 rate of CPI inflation.
+The rate fell to 2.8% in May 2024, so it is unlikely that any salary increase in 2024 will be higher than that.
+An increase of 3.5% is included in the budget for 2024/25. - Limited ability to delay (or bring forward) planned and major repairs expenditure. - Rent rises of CPI plus 1% for five years from 2020 will help to mitigate rising expenditure.
+The rent rise for 2023 was capped at 7%, while CPI was at 10.5% in December 2022.
+However, CPI plus 1% has been allowed in 2024, giving a maximum increase of 7.7%, which Sandbourne will apply to most tenancies. - Rent rise for 2023/24 was capped at 7%, which meant a shortfall of £93k over the expected rise of CPI plus 1%. - The UK has now left the EU and some disruption is being experienced in the supply chain, particularly with repairs and maintenance supplies, which is driving up repairs and maintenance expenditure.
+The combined impact of more complicated import rules and fluctuations in the value of Sterling could be significant. - Energy costs rose considerably in 2021/22 and 2022/23, but now look to be stabilising or even falling.
+While Sandbourne's direct energy use is fairly low, there is a lag between the energy provided to tenants and the recovery of that expenditure through service charges.
+This lag has to be covered by Sandbourne at least in the short term.
+Electricity prices were fixed until July 2024 and a lower price was achieved on renewal of the contract in June 2024.
+Gas prices were fixed in December 2022 for the period May 2023 to April 2025.
+They had risen significantly but at least there is now some certainty for two years.